-Moil Point tools allow for optimum positioning in material which are loose or can be easily separated, eg brick walls or loose rock in tunnels.
+Moil Point tools allow for optimum positioning in material which is loose or can be easily separated, e.g. brick walls or loose rock in tunnels.

 Trenching is a form of primary breaking in which a narrow trench is excavated especially for laying pipes, cables or for installing drainage

 Hammer fitted to an excavator working directly in a bench to breaks away rock which can then be removed by truck.
 This is most commonly used where blasting is not allowed.

 Demolition is an engineered process of safely and efficiently removing a variety of structures.
 Recycling inturn refers to the process in which the demolished materials processed and sorted for reuse.

 The metallurgical industries can be broadly divided into primary, secondary, and miscellaneous metal production operations.